shizunge/gantry/docs/faq.md

 ## How to update services with no running tasks?

-As discussed [here](https://github.com/docker/cli/issues/627), the CLI will hang when running `docker service update` on a service with no running tasks.
+As discussed in [docker/cli/issues/627](https://github.com/docker/cli/issues/627), the CLI will hang when running `docker service update` on a service with no running tasks.
 We must add `--detach=true` option to the `docker service update`.

 *Gantry* will check whether there are running tasks in a service.
 If there is no running task, *Gantry* automatically adds the option `--detach=true`.
 In addition to the detach option, *Gantry* also adds `--replicas=0` for services in replicated mode.
 You don't need to add these options manually.